-- To ensure the Bank's risk preference statements and tolerances are observed and maintained in the pursuance of the Bank's strategic objectives, - To maintain a risk appetite that maximises risk/return whilst ensuring that the Bank maintains adequate capital at all times, - To ensure that prudent levels of liquidity are in place to fund the Bank even under stressed conditions, - To maintain fair and ethical relationships with all our customers, - To manage and minimise risk that we assume as a consequence of our business strategy e.g. Operational Risk, Conduct Risk - To maintain an adequate and effective control environment, and - To ensure that we adhere to the rule and spirit of laws and regulations governing our business
+- To ensure the Bank's risk appetite, as articulated in preference statements quantitative tolerances and limits, is observed and maintained in the pursuance of the Bank's strategic objectives; - To maintain a risk appetite that maximises risk/return whilst ensuring that the Bank maintains adequate capital at all times; - To ensure that prudent levels of liquidity are in place to fund the Bank even under stressed conditions; - To maintain fair and ethical relationships with all our customers; - To manage and minimise risk that we assume as a consequence of our business strategy e.g. Operational Risk, Conduct Risk; - To maintain an adequate and effective control environment; and - To ensure that we adhere to the rule and spirit of laws and regulations governing our business.